Top MFE FAQs

-The MFE is a program offered in collaboration between Economics, Law, Ivey Business School and Statistical & Actuarial Sciences.
+The MFE is a collaborative program among Economics, Law, Ivey Business School and Statistical & Actuarial Sciences.
 The program offers Professional Development classes and Internship acquisition support.
 Completion of the required internship provides valuable work experience and professional network development.

 Target enrollment is 25 students.

 Admission to the MFE program is very competitive.
 Approximately 10% of applicants receive an offer of admission.

 The CFA is a professional certification that requires students to cover a broad range of foundational knowledge in accounting, economics and finance.
 The MFE program focuses on a subset of these topics and pursues them more rigorously.
 Graduates of the MFE Program will have a deeper understanding of the quantitative models underpinning modern finance and financial economics.
-Many of our incomings students have completed CFA Level 1 prior to entry into the MFE program.
+Many of our incoming students have completed the CFA Level 1 prior to entry into the MFE program.
 Other students choose to write the CFA in June, after their first year.

 The CFA is a valuable certification to complete - with or without an MFE degree - for people committed to a career in finance.
 The MFE helps prepare you for some of the material, so that after completing the MFE many students will find it a bit easier to prepare for the CFA.

 The MFE is a 16 month (four term) course-based program.
 It is offered on a full-time basis only with one intake per year (September).
 Students complete three terms of course work and a one term internship.

 No. There is one intake per year which occurs in September.

 While 100% of our students have received internship offers, we cannot guarantee an internship.
 We play a significant role in identifying opportunities and establishing employer relationships; however students have the primary responsibility for securing an internship.